Raxorg/Alejandria/README.md

 # Alejandria
-This app is made up of different modules, each showcasing a different aspect/feature/technique of libGDX.
+This app is a showcase of a variety of libGDX capabilities/features/techniques/aspects organized into bite-sized "modules", each consisting of its logic and visible parts.
 ## Current modules
 ### Animations
-- Sprite animation
+- Sprite Animation
-- Sprite transform animation
+- Sprite Rotation Animation
+### Bullets
+- Bullet Spawning
+### Collisions
+- Pixel Perfect Collision
+### Cursor
+- Point At Cursor
 ### Masking
-- Alpha masking
+- Alpha Masking
+- Clipping
-- Layered masking
+- Layered Masking
-- Shape renderer masking
+- Shape Renderer Masking
 ### Pathfinding
-- A Star
+- A Star (A*)
-### Pixmaps
+### Procedural
-- Pixel perfect collision detection
+- Procedural Square
 ### Rendering
+- Frame Buffering
-- Orthographic example
+- Orthographic Example
-- Procedural square
 ### Shaders
-- Invert shader
+- Invert Shader
-- Shake shader
+- Shake Shader
-- Vignette shader
+- Vignette Shader
 ### Viewports
-- Advanced split screen
+- Advanced Split Screen
-### Other
-- Animated backgrounds

-The code features some standalone modules you can run separately directly from the `DesktopLauncher`, those are later to be replaced by corresponding `Module` classes.
+The code features some standalone modules you can run separately directly from the `DesktopLauncher`, those are later to be replaced by corresponding `Module` subclasses.
-It also features some modules not taken into account by the `ModuleHandler` module initialization, the goal is to be able to cycle through the modules with a menu and
-"left" and "right" buttons